shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 ### Exercise 1: Kernel features
 __a) What is your current kernel version? and which kind of security mechanisms does it support to prevent or to mitigate the risk of stack-based buffer overflow exploits?__
 __Solution :__
-- To check your kernal version use command `uname -a`
+- To check your kernel version use the command `uname -a`

  - ![img](../task4/images/kernal_version.JPG)
  - It supports
-   - ASLR - Address Space Layout Randomization, Random assignment of Addresses like heap, stack, libraries, main excecutable.
+   - ASLR - Address Space Layout Randomization, Random assignment of Addresses like heap, stack, libraries, main executable.
    - Data execution prevention ( NX never execute )
    - Stack Canaries